jolexa/blog.jolexa.net/content/post/gentoo-yearly-releases-help-or-hurt-gentoo.md

 I enjoy Gentoo because I never have to re-install my host.
 The "rolling release" model is great, a model shared by nearly all(?) source-based distros.
 However, with our new automated weekly stages -- which I think are a great idea, we lose a few things.
 In no particular order, we lose:

-  * PR -- new &#8216;releases' generate a buzz on the distro sites and blog-o-sphere around the world.
+  * PR -- new 'releases' generate a buzz on the distro sites and blog-o-sphere around the world.
   * Ability to say "we no longer support base installs before 20XX.Y" -- repo changes, bash versions, portage upgrades, etc.
   * The appearance of activity.
 (This point is debatable)

 However, with that being said, I think that yearly releases are also pointless with the presence of weekly stages, because:

-  * &#8216;releases' mean nothing to existing hosts -- the only thing you have to do is update your make.profile symlink.
+  * 'releases' mean nothing to existing hosts -- the only thing you have to do is update your make.profile symlink.
 There is no other direct benefit unless we tie features to a new profile.
   * It is a metric ton of workload to get a stage out there that is guaranteed to work for a year.
   * Missing man-power for the release schedule.
 As evident by the regular occurrence of releases slipping behind schedule.
   * Obviously it is easy to script or automate.
 Good job release team on getting this done.